shpml/fundamentals/03_chapter/10_cheatsheet.md

      text-decoration: none;
 }
 ```
-Less commonly used values include “overline” to add a line above text and “line-through” which strikes a line through your text.
+Less commonly used values include “overline” to add a line above text and “line-through” to strike a line through your text.

 **text-transform**

-To adjust capitalization in a selected text element, use the text-transform property.
+To adjust capitalization in a selected text element, use the "text-transform" property.

-Values for this property include “uppercase” to make every letter capitalized, “lowercase” to make every letter uncapitalized, and “capitalize” to make the first letter of every word in the selected text uppercase.
+Values for this property include “uppercase” to make every letter capitalized, “lowercase” to make every letter uncapitalized, and “capitalize” to make the first letter of every word in the selected text capitalized.

 ```css
 h1 {